kingluo/myresume/README.md

 https://github.com/kingluo/lua-resty-inspect/

-It's useful to set arbitrary breakpoint in any lua file to inspect the context infomation, e.g. print local variables if some condition satisfied.
+It's useful to set arbitrary breakpoints in any lua file to inspect the context information, e.g. print local variables if some condition is satisfied.

-In this way, you don't need to modify the source codes of your project, and just get diagnose infomation on demand, i.e. dynamic logging.
+In this way, you don't need to modify the source codes of your project and just get diagnose information on demand, i.e. dynamic logging.

-This library supports setting breakpoints within both interpretd function and jit compiled function.
+This library supports setting breakpoints within both interpreted function and the jit compiled function.
 The breakpoint could be at any position within the function.
-The function could be global/local/module/ananymous.
+The function could be global/local/module/anonymous.

 It works for luajit2.1 or lua5.1.